-From 12th May 2013, all ticket machines on local bus services throughout Wales, including Rhondda Cynon Taf, will indicate whether your concessionary bus pass is valid for free travel.
+All ticket machines on local bus services in RCT will automatically indicate if your concessionary bus pass is valid for free travel.

-Your concessionary bus pass will have been cancelled by the Council if:
+Your concessionary bus pass will be cancelled by the Council if:

 Your concessionary bus pass is NOT valid for free travel in these circumstances and you may have to pay your bus fare.

-To find out more, including how to check whether your concessionary bus pass is valid for travel, please see Is Yours Valid information sheet.
+To find out more and check if your pass is valid, read the Is Yours Valid information sheet.

 Who provides the pass?